waynodiablo/Oystercard/rails/README.md

 Both tracks will take you to the same place, but Track 1 is entirely self-led.

-## Group code reviews
+## Code reviews

+* **Project track:** Organise code review in your team.

-We'll have code reviews on Tuesday, Wednesday, Thursday and Friday.
+* **Walkthrough track:** We will have group code reviews on Tuesday, Wednesday, Thursday and Friday.
 The times may differ to fit around the skills workshops.
 Your coach will announce the timings on Slack.

 ## Standups